flitz-be/landing-page/content/faq/_index.md

 not giving up information that would not be available to us anyway when you are using our platform.
 {{</ faq >}}
 {{< faq "What wallets are supported?" >}}
-You can use any wallet on the web client by copy-pasting an LN invoice, but for the best user experience on mobile we recommend the following wallets:
+For the best user experience on mobile we recommend the following wallets:

 - [Phoenix Wallet](https://play.google.com/store/apps/details?id=fr.acinq.phoenix.mainnet)
 - [Bluewallet](https://play.google.com/store/apps/details?id=io.bluewallet.bluewallet)  (custodial)